 There is no doubt that this threatening event was of great significance as it changed the lives of thousands who had to live without their loved ones.
-This event cast its impact on all the fields of life i.e. art, entertainment, educational institutes, social and political life, international relation, individual life, science and mental conditions of people.
+This event cast its impact on all the fields of life, i.e. art, entertainment, educational institutes, social and political life, international relations, individual life, science and mental conditions of people.
 This event was also of great importance as it initiative a war against terrorism that was the root cause of this event (Library, 2019).
-The United States become more conscious about its security and policies and called a war against terrorism and Al Qaeda.
+The United States became more conscious about its security and policies and called a war against terrorism and Al Qaeda.

 References